thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 Watch on [YouTube](https://www.youtube.com/watch?v=hhMDv0Q6Kps)

-Python uses indentation as a part of the syntax.
-Either spaces or tabs can be used for indentation, typically, four spaces are used.
-It does not matter if we use tabs or spaces as long as we do not mix them.
+Python uses indentation as a part of the syntax as opposed to `{` which C/Java use.
+Either spaces or tabs can be used for indentation.
+Typically, four spaces are used.
+Either spaces or tabs can be used, as long as we do not mix them.
 If we mix tabs and spaces then it causes an error.

 ## Getting Help